Weekend Getaways

 The Los Angeles skyline from Griffith Park at sunset.
 (Photo: Getty Images)

-Los Angeles, California, feels much more like hundreds of neighborhoods populating the same metro area than one, sprawling city.
+Los Angeles feels much more like hundreds of neighborhoods populating the same metro area than one sprawling city.
 Each L.A. enclave — of which there are 400, when considering the entire county — has its own beating heart.

 With that in mind, we’ve designed a 72-hour itinerary that allows you to take in three entirely different L.A. scenes.
 Start with the beach towns, move slightly inland to Beverly Hills and West Hollywood, and then tackle the Eastside gems.
-Here, your guide to L.A. in three days.
+Here’s your guide to spending three days in L.A.

 Friday: Hit the Beach, Boardwalk and Pier

-While in Playa, grab lunch at Dockside, in a four-restos-in-one complex called Playa Provisions, where you can’t go wrong with West Coast oysters and shrimp-garnished Bloody Marys.
+While in Playa, grab lunch at Dockside, the waterfront seafood specialist in four-restos-in-one complex Playa Provisions, where you can’t go wrong with West Coast oysters and shrimp-garnished bloody marys.
+If you’re more in the mood for Italian deli fare, grab a sandwich at the famous Bay Cities Italian Deli & Bakery in Santa Monica.

 Shoreline at Manhattan Beach.

 For the remainder of your SoCal beach day, move south to the wonders of Manhattan Beach, the chicest of the L.A. beach towns.
-The pier is gorgeous, and you can walk along it with an ice cream from Manhattan Beach Creamery, taking in the surfers below.
-If you’re still in Manhattan Beach for dinner, treat yourself to an exceptional meal at MB Post or venture north to Santa Monica for dinner at Cassia (reservations are needed well in advance).
+The pier is gorgeous, and you can walk along it with ice cream from Manhattan Beach Creamery, taking in the surfers below.
+If you’re still in Manhattan Beach for dinner, treat yourself to an exceptional meal at MB Post, or venture north to Santa Monica for dinner at Shirube, an excellent izakaya-style Japanese spot.

 Saturday: Head for the (Beverly) Hills and Hit Up WeHo